-Leadership is defined as the act of influencing people in order to achieve a result.
+Leadership is the act of influencing people to achieve a result.
 The leadership environment is made up of critical elements that a successful leader must consider in planning for effective action.
 Those critical elements are:

 The leader, who is ultimately responsible for all action and results.

 Comprised of the many unique variables that influence a leader’s decision such as objectives, conditions, resources available, organizational influences, and others affected by the action.

 The short- and long-term effects of your actions.

 Leaders constantly assess the elements of the leadership environment and adapt accordingly.
 Successful leaders understand the interplay of these variables and demonstrate flexibility in selecting appropriate leadership tools and techniques as situations change.

 - Each mission has a different level of risk.
 Discuss how the four leadership environment elements affect perceived risk in a changing environment.

 - Each situation is unique and changes over time.
 Discuss what changes you might predict in your environment today.

 - Discuss what leadership tools might be appropriate for those predicted changes today.